superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/AdvancedConfiguration.md

 2. Restoring purchases.
 Make sure to call the completion block after you attempt to restore purchases to let the SDK know whether the restoration was successful or not.

-3. Telling the SDK whether the user has an active subscription.
-Replace this with a boolean indicating the user's subscription status.
-Ideally you will have a local state stored in UserDefaults indicating subscription status that's synced with the actual status.
+## Setting User Subscription Status

+In addition to creating a `SubscriptionController`, need to tell the SDK the user's subscription status.
+To do this, you need to use ``Superwall/setSubscriptionStatus(to:)``.
+This takes a ``SubscriptionStatus`` enum that has three possible cases:

+1.** `.unknown`**: This is the default value.
+In this state, paywalls will not show until the state changes to `.active` or `.inactive`.
+2. **`.active`**: Indicates that the user has an active subscription.
+Paywalls will not show in this state (unless you specifically set the paywall to ignore subscription status).
+3. **`.inactive`**: Indicates that the user doesn't have an active subscription.

 ## Passing in Superwall Options